-When malfunctioning solenoid valve is located and confirmed, check wiring connections and solenoid coil and correct as necessary.
+When the malfunctioning solenoid valve is located and confirmed, check wiring connections and solenoid coil and correct as necessary.
 Solenoid valves should be replaced every 2-3 years as part of preventative maintenance.

-9.6.
+9.7.
 STRAINER

-Check and clean the strainers on a regular basis.
+Check and clean out the strainers for debris on a regular basis, to prevent excess blockage in the piping.

-9.7.
+9.8.
 DOORS

 Maintain water-tight integrity and replace doors as needed, to prevent loss of freezer efficiency.
-As a general rule of thumb, each door weigh 14 lbs brand new, but can get up to 30 lbs due to the ingress of water.
-Change doors every 7 years, or as necessary.
+As a general rule of thumb, each door weighs 37 lbs brand new, but can get up to 55 lbs due to the ingress of water.
+Change doors every 5 years, or as necessary.